joshbickett/openagent/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Gemini CLI is fully open source (Apache 2.0), and we encourage the community to:
+OpenAgent is fully open source (Apache 2.0), and we encourage the community to:

 - Report bugs and suggest features
 - Improve documentation